 Where is the Glebe?

-The sale is held in the City of Ottawa in 'The Glebe', the neighbourhood bordered by Bronson Avenue, the Queensway (417), and the Canal.
-A number 1 or 7 OCTranspo bus going south on Bank Street will take you into the heart of the Glebe.
+The sale is held in the City of Ottawa in ‘The Glebe’, the neighbourhood bordered by Bronson Avenue, the Queensway (417), and the Canal.
+A number 1 or 7 OC Transpo bus going north/south on Bank Street will take you into the heart of the Glebe.
 Ideally, please keep your cars at home.